-The expected and measured mechanical suspension responses are described in this subsection.
-Table 5.5 summarizes all the eigenmodes of the iKAGRA-PR3 SAS predicted by 3 dimensional rigidbody model.
+The expected and measured mechanical suspension responses are described in this section.
+Table 5.5 summarizes all the eigenmodes of the type-Bpp SAS predicted by 3 dimensional rigid-body model.
 Figure 5.18 shows their shapes of the eigenmodes.
 The eigenmodes whose resonant frequencies below at 20 Hz were taken care by active controls, and thus the mode #1 to #19 were actively controlled in this investigation.
 The measured responses are compared with the simulated results and the results were used for making the servo filter designs.